provenance-io/provenance/x/exchange/spec/01_concepts.md

 * An order is settling for `3000chicken`: `3000 * 3 / 1000` = `9`, which doesn't need rounding, so stays at `9chicken`.

 The actual amount isn't known until settlement, but a minimum can be calculated by applying the applicable ratio to an ask order's `price`.
-The seller settlement ratio fee will be at least that amount, but it will go up at most the amount that the price goes up.
+The seller settlement ratio fee will be at least that amount, but since it gets larger slower than the price, `<ask order price> - <ratio fee based on ask order price> - <flat fee>` is the least amount the seller will end up with.

 #### Buyer Settlement Ratio Fee